Raid on Godfrey Ranch: Attack

-On the night of January 15, Godfrey estimated that a band consisting of 130 Lakota and Cheyenne warriors besieged his ranch.
+On the night of January 15, Godfrey claimed that a band consisting of 130 Lakota and Cheyenne warriors besieged his ranch.
 On horseback and encircling the ranch, the Indians tried to punch their way through the well-fortified position.
 Godfrey's fort repulsed the Indians’ numerous attempts.
 The women inside loaded the guns, even melting lead bars to make bullets, and the men fired from well-stationed gun ports.

 The Indians managed to break into the corral and steal the horses inside, but Godfrey insisted that his men leave it be as their main priority was to defend those inside.
 Having their attacks on the main house repulsed, the Indians tried setting fire to the dry grass surrounding the ranch to burn the building down.
 The defenders quickly put the fire out with buckets of water that were already prepared.
-At one point, as Godfrey and his men were trying to put out a fire, a warrior suddenly ambushed the rancher by the front, which was shot and killed.
+At one point, as Godfrey and his men were trying to put out a fire, a warrior suddenly ambushed the rancher by the front, who was shot and killed.
 When the initial attacks failed, the Indians started shooting flaming arrows at the ranch's roof and dry grass that surrounded it, but these too were extinguished quickly by the ranchers.

 One of the ranch hands named Perkins volunteered to get help from the outside.
 He was able to sneak out during the night and sent a telegraph message to Denver asking for help.
 He managed to contact the military, though only four soldiers accompanied him to the ranch.
 By morning, the Indians gave up and departed before Perkins' reinforcements arrived.

 Aftermath

-Between 3-17 Indians were estimated to have been killed by Godfrey and his men during the defense.
-To the contrary, Cheyenne warrior George Bent did not mention Godfrey's Ranch in his account and claimed that only three Indians were killed during all the battles along the Southern Platte River in 1865.
-Godfrey christened his ranch as Fort Wicked.
+Between zero and 17 Indians were estimated to have been killed by Godfrey and his men during the defense.
+Col. Robert R. Livingston of the 1st Nevada Cavalry was the first to report of the attack, which he entitled "Skirmish with Indians at Godfrey's Ranch".
+Godfrey, on the other hand, christened his ranch as Fort Wicked.
 His story was published in the New York Tribune, Harper's Weekly, and today a historical marker stands near Merino to commemorate the event.

+George Bent, a Cheyenne warrior and a participant in the war, recounted many events during the raids along the South Platte.
+He describes attacks on ranches, but not specifically the Godfrey Ranch, and he discounts many exaggerated claims of casualties among the Indians, saying that "about the only Indians I can remember being killed in these raids and small fights with the troops" were "three Sioux" killed in an attack on a wagon train.